GMSLabs/Hyber-SDK-Android/README.md

 ```

 ### KeyHash (Fingerprint)
 To authenticate the exchange of information between your app and the Hyber platform, you need to generate a release/debug key hash and add this to the Hyber mobile app settings within your Hyber Application ID (Client API Key).
-Without this, your Hyber integration may not work properly when you release/debug your app to the store and during development.
+Without this, your Hyber integration may not work well when you release/debug your app to the store and during development.

-When publishing your app, it is typically signed with a different signature to your development environment.
+When publishing, an application is usually signed with a different signature in the development environment.
 Therefore, you want to make sure you create a Release Key Hash and add this to the Hyber mobile app settings for Hyber Application ID (Client API Key).

 To generate a hash of your release key, run the following command on Mac or Windows substituting your release key alias and the path to your keystore.